 Assuming the parties have not reached a settlement and the discovery process has ended, the trial phase begins.
 The trial is the formal presentation of the evidence made by the attorneys to the judge.
 Both sides have the opportunity to make their case, examine witnesses, and enter documents into evidence.
 Once both sides have argued their position to the court, the judge makes the final determination regarding the outstanding issues such as custody, support, and property division.

 If you would like more information, tailored to the specifics of your case, seek out a California Divorce Attorney.
-The team of lawyers at Walzer Melcher can help you understand your unique situation.
+Our team of top divorce attorneys at Walzer Melcher can help you understand your unique situation.